Simplifying the Reinsch algorithm for the Baker-Campbell-Hausdorff series: Introduction

 in terms of the rational-number Goldberg coefficients $g(w)$, and ``words'' $w$ constructed from the ``alphabet'' $\{X,Y\}$.
-The homogeneous multinomials $z_n(X,Y)$ of degree $n$ are then constructed in terms of words of length $n$:
+Letting $|w|$ denote the length of the word $w$, the homogeneous multinomials $z_n(X,Y)$ of degree $n$ are then constructed in terms of words of specified length $n$:

-In fact what is now called the Baker--Campbell--Hausdorff \emph{theorem} is the result that the multinomials $z_n(X,Y)$ are in fact representable in terms of nested commutators (Lie brackets).
+It is the efficient computation of these Goldberg coefficients, and some of their analytic properties, that will be the main focus of this article.
+In counterpoint, what is now called the Baker--Campbell--Hausdorff \emph{theorem} is the result that the multinomials $z_n(X,Y)$ are in fact representable in terms of nested commutators (Lie brackets).
 Specifically, Dynkin's expansion~\cite{Dynkin1, Dynkin2} amounts (with hindsight) to the observation that~\cite{Newman-Thompson, Cyclic}